CT to Offer BRS Parachutes as Standard in U.S.

 Key Takeaways:

-• Flight Design of Germany has partnered with BRS Parachutes to make their emergency ballistic parachute system standard equipment on all CT aircraft sold in the USA.
+• Flight Design of Germany, through its U.S. importer, has partnered with BRS Parachutes to install their emergency ballistic system as standard equipment on all CT aircraft sold in the USA.

 See a mistake?
 Contact us.